dsilverfox/GitFundamentals/GitFundamentals/Commands/Init.md

 # git init
-The 'git init' command is used to create an empty git repository.
+The `git init` command is used to create an empty git repository.

 If you wanted to create a new directory and initialize a git reponsitory, you can do so with the following commands:
 ```